Create Azure Function with Azure DevOps Pipelines

 Getting Azure Function under source control

-Intro In this post, I want to show you how you can easily set up Azure DevOps to control your Azure Function Apps (AF).
+In this post, I want to show you how you can easily set up Azure DevOps to control your Azure Function Apps (AF).
 Out of the box, AF supports editing in the portal or using VS Code / Visual Studio for both editing and updating.
 While both methods are fine, I prefer to use Azure DevOps for AF instead, enabling source control.
 Want to know how I do this?
 Read on, and I will show you.
+If you prefer to see it on a video instead, you can find it on my YouTube below.

 4 minutes to read